jerryhgladinet/docs/admin/source/chapter03.rst

 ``Cluster Manager`` > ``Cluster Settings`` > ``Anti Virus``

 You can enable anti-virus protection which will ensure that the files being uploaded via the Cluster Server are scanned by the selected anti-virus software.

 You will first need to obtain the anti-virus service that is independent from the Cluster Server, and get it directly from the anti-virus vendor.
-After that, you can integration the anti-virus service into the Cluster Server.
+After that, you can integrate the anti-virus service into the Cluster Server.

 .. figure:: _static/image_s4_9_50.png
     :align: center